The Importance of Correct Technique in Sports

 So I did.
 And it measured 15 feet from the takeoff board to where the heel of her foot touched down in the pit.

-And this was where my eyes started popping… because this nine-year-old gal’s best competitive jumps that season were in the high twelves and low thirteens.
-Fifteen feet was something around two feet further than her farthest jump…and close to the national record for a nine-year-old girl!
+And this was where MY EYES STARTED POPPING… because this nine-year-old gal’s best competitive jumps that season were in the high twelves and low thirteens.
+Fifteen feet was something around two feet further than her farthest jump… and close to the national record for a nine-year-old girl!

 Well, my first thought was that I had made a mistake in my measurement, so I had her perform a couple or three more of these full-approach popups, but my measurements weren’t wrong.
 They were all around 15 feet.
 She was jumping far enough to win the American championships without even assuming a landing position.